aminophen/plautopatch/README.md

 This bundle may distribute some tiny patches together with the main package.
 Short information:

+- pldocverb.sty:
+    Patch for doc.sty (latex) to improve
+    compatibility with `\verb` redefinition in pLaTeX.
+    Can be used on pLaTeX/upLaTeX.
 - plextcolortbl.sty:
     Patch for colortbl.sty (by David Carlisle­) to improve compatibility with plext.sty in pLaTeX.